cststack/k8comp/README.md

 # k8comp

-Separate the variables from the code for kubernetes and docker-compose.
+Separate the variables from the code.

 #### Table of Contents